TechLabs-Berlin/st21-what-the-wine/blog.md

 Over the course of the first week of joining, the UX team caught us up on the MVP.
 The UX team had comprehensive diagrams, wireframes, and options for the MVP.
 It was challenge to fully understand how the app would align to the UX designs, a theme that carried throughout the project phase, caused by several reasons.
 As we lost more team members to the team, specifically the data scientists, Timea and I had to refractor our architecture to meet the needs to the UX designs.
 In addition, the time constraint we were working against became more visible and our final decision was to cut some features from the MVP.

 Although it was challenging, it was neither impossible nor unachievable.
 What we had as an advantage was our thoroughness in communication and motivation.
-Throughout the four weeks, not only did Timea and I work closely together, through pair programming sessions, meeting updates, and brainstorming meetings, but Ngoc Anh Doan Thi from the UX team was extremely responsive to working with us, answering our questions, and brainstorming to modify the MVP whenever Timea and I realized whatever feature at the time was not possible.
+Throughout the four weeks, not only did Timea and I work closely together, through pair programming sessions, meeting updates, and brainstorming meetings, but Ngoc from the UX team was extremely responsive to working with us, answering our questions, and brainstorming to modify the MVP whenever Timea and I realized whatever feature at the time was not possible.

 Finally, I would be remiss if I did not mention our team mentor Rodolfo, who was as involved with the project as we were.
 Rodolfo was not only a mentor, but a teacher to us.
 He reviewed every one of our pull requests, giving us a more deep and thorough insight into the theory and practice of JavaScript, and in general, programming.
 He participated in meetings and offered his time to guide Timea and I through pair programming sessions.

 ### Technical journey

 Joining the team mid project phase, part of my onboarding was to understand the current state of the code.
 After understanding the code that was there, a skeleton for backend, instead of refracturing, I decided to rewrite it.
 At first, I did want to keep the code written by the former backend developer, but I quickly discovered that in order to incorporate the tech stack we decided on, it would be better to start from scratch.

+---

+## Final thoughts

+We've had a quite exciting project journey to look back on.
+Despite the many (and also sudden) challenges we experienced and even though we weren't able to bring all of our ideas to life, we are super happy with what we achieved within this short time and with the skills we picked up along the way!
+We certainly were all impressed with what we were capable of creating, which has truely inspired and motivated us to keep exploring in the world of tech.
+All in all, it was a great experience to learn and grow together as a team and to be part of the TechLabs community!